Câmpulung: Early Modern Ages

 When the printing press started to get popular in Europe, Matei Basarab managed to bring a printing press in Câmpulung in 1635 where Orthodox books would be printed and would be sent all over the Balkan peninsula for Orthodox people.
 This did not last long and in 1650 there weren't records of books being printed after that.

 During the reign of Șerban Cantacuzino (1678-1688), pressure was exerted to change the Catholic judges of Câmpulung to Eastern Orthodox.

 Originally, the Romanians of the town did not have the same rights as the German colonists, but by the 15th century, the two communities were already merged, as shown by the new Romanian churches built near the Catholic areas and by the fact that some of the elected județs were Romanians.
 Another community in the town were the Bogomil Bulgarians, who settled in the Șchei neighbourhood (Șchei being an old Romanian word referring to Slavic people).
 Outside the town, in the south-west, on the hill currently named Câmpul mișeilor ("Field of the cripple") was a leper colony, which had its own church and mill.

 Câmpulung was the first capital of the feudal state of Wallachia which might mean that the city might have been built in the 13th century, until succeeded by Curtea de Argeș in the 14th century.
-There was a considerable traffic with Transylvania, over the Bran Pass, 24 km to the north, and with the south by a branch railway to Ploiești.
+There was a considerable traffic with Transylvania, over the Bran Pass, 24 km to the north, and also with the south.